withastro/docs/src/pages/en/migrate.md

 description: How to migrate your project to latest version of Astro.
 ---

 This guide exists to help you migrate to the latest versions of Astro and keep your codebase up-to-date.

-While we try to keep breaking changes to a minimum, we still expect some breaking changes before we hit a v1.0 release.
+This guide exists for users on versions of Astro below v1.0.0-beta.0.
+We do NOT plan to make any more breaking changes between v1.0.0-beta.0 and v1.0.0 (planned for June 8, 2022).

 Read the guide below for major highlights and instructions on updating breaking changes.

+## Migrate to v1.0.0-beta.0

+The `v1.0.0-beta.0` release of Astro had no breaking changes, but please make sure you have followed up to the [v0.26 Guide](#migrate-to-v026).

 ## Migrate to v0.26
 ### New Configuration API